M. Lee Pelton

 M. Lee Pelton (born September 27, 1950) is the President and CEO of the Boston Foundation, the community foundation serving the Greater Boston area since 1915.
 A native of Wichita, Kansas, Pelton studied English literature at Wichita State University and Harvard University.
 He then held various deanship positions at Colgate University and Dartmouth College before becoming president of Willamette University (1998-2011) and Emerson College (2011-2021).
 On June 1, 2021, Pelton took the helm at the Boston Foundation.

 Early life

 M. Lee Pelton was born on September 27, 1950, to Clarence and Rosa Lee Pelton.
-He has three sisters.
-He grew up in Wichita, Kansas, where he graduated from Wichita North High School.
-His father worked as a laborer and later as a manager for the police department for the city of Wichita while his mother acted as a homemaker.
-In 1974, Pelton graduated from Wichita State University.
-There he earned a degree in English and psychology, while graduating magna cum laude with a focus in 19th century British literature.
-He earned a doctorate in English and American literature from Harvard University in 1984.
+He has three sisters and was raised in Wichita, Kansas, where he completed his secondary education at Wichita North High School.
+His father initially worked as a laborer and later became a manager within the Wichita Police Department, while his mother was a homemaker.
+Pelton graduated in 1974 from Wichita State University with a degree in English and psychology, earning magna cum laude honors with a concentration in 19th-century British literature.
+He subsequently completed a Ph.D. in English and American literature at Harvard University in 1984.